 The following is a series of answers to questions that we often get concerning our hiring process.
 Please read this thoroughly before submitting your application.
 Our training for new employees usually starts on the first Saturday in May and you must be available from that point until, at least, the middle of August.
-In 2021 our training will start on Saturday, May 8th.

 What kinds of jobs are available?

 We are looking to fill the following summer positions: